 It’s Christmas time, so why not send potential clients a gift basket?
 It’s a nice gesture and will definitely show them that you’re not just a paper and pen type of company – you have a beating heart and you’re a real person.
 That is one of the main things companies look for, so doing this puts you at the front of the race.

 If someone finds a broken link or tries to view a page that just isn’t there, why not showcase some information about your business on it?
 It’s extra ad space that is often underused and is visible to a good amount of people – you’d be amazed at how many people get 404 errors on your website/blog.

 12. Pay for word of mouth

 Spend a bit of cash, hire some people to help promote your business and let them hit the pavement (so to speak).
 When someone has a cash incentive to talk about a company, they are much more open to promoting them to their friends.
 When someone refers a company to their friend, the friend is much more likely to use that company.
-It’s a win/win for you and the person doing the promotion for you.
-A lot of bands have street teams, why can’t you?
+It’s a win/wins for you and the person doing the promotion for you.
+A lot of bands have street teams, so why can’t you?

 13. Enter business awards and CSS galleries

 I put the two together here, even though they’re a bit different.
 Entering your company into business awards can be a great way to showcase your talent to your peers and also gain the attention of the competition as well as businesses that could benefit from your services.
 Entering the CSS galleries like CSS Mania and CSS Remix is a great way to showcase your site as well as drive a ton of traffic to your website.